FRBNY-DSGE/DSGE.jl/docs/src/special_model_types.md

-* The names of the observables must exist as either observables or pseudo-observables in the DSGE because for most DSGEVAR methods, we need to construct the state space representation of the DSGEVAR using information from the underlying DSGE.
+* The names of the observables must exist as either observables or pseudo-observables in the DSGE because for most `DSGEVAR` methods, we need to construct the state space representation of the `DSGEVAR` using information from the underlying DSGE.

-* It is important to be careful about the order of the observables when constructing a DSGEVAR.
-Whether you define the names of the observables by calling `update!` or by creating a subspec, we assume that the order of the observables corresponds to the observable's index in the data and in the state space representation of the DSGEVAR.
-In the example provided above, if we estimate the DSGEVAR on data or construct the state space representation of the DSGEVAR, we assume that the order of observables in the data array, which has dimensions `nobs x nperiods`, is `:obs_gdp` in the first row, `:obs_cpi` in the second row, and
+* It is important to be careful about the order of the observables when constructing a `DSGEVAR`.
+Whether you define the names of the observables by calling `update!` or by creating a subspec, we assume that the order of the observables corresponds to the observable's index in the data and in the state space representation of the `DSGEVAR`.
+In the example provided above, if we estimate the `DSGEVAR` on data or construct the state space representation of the `DSGEVAR`, we assume that the order of observables in the data array, which has dimensions `nobs x nperiods`, is `:obs_gdp` in the first row, `:obs_cpi` in the second row, and